 The defining quality of Old Square Chambers is excellence.
 This is the standard we set for ourselves in the delivery of services to our clients, and the criterion by which we assess prospective tenants and pupils.
 Many of our members hold part-time judicial positions, sit on specialist panels, act as mediators, and edit or contribute to leading practitioner texts.

 Our expertise covers eight areas of law: employment and discrimination, professional discipline, personal injury, clinical negligence, travel, product liability, environment, health and safety, and public inquiries.
 We also have members who specialise in ADR/Mediation within those practice areas.
 We are a highly specialised, forward-thinking set, committed to expansion.
 Our objective is to select a small number of pupils with the aim of recruiting our tenants from them.
 Chambers operates an Equality and Diversity Policy which fully complies with the Bar Standards Board’s requirements.
 We are committed to ensuring all of our recruitment and selection processes are fair and that protected characteristics are safeguarded.
-We are based in Bedford Row but also operate from premises in Bristol.
+We are based in Bedford Row in London, with a strong client base in the South West and nationwide.
 Our work is balanced between Claimant and Defendant/Respondent, and includes the protection of individual rights.
 We work on behalf of trade unions, commercial organisations, the NHS and local and central government.

 In employment we cover all the relevant areas including: discrimination, collective action, individual rights, restraint of trade and human rights.
 We also have a thriving practice in the field of professional regulatory and disciplinary work, especially in the healthcare sector.